Miss Blaney- Head of Department

 Competitive sport is encouraged in lessons as well as extra-curricular teams and clubs.

-Netball, football, rugby, handball, table tennis, basketball, rounders, cricket, dance, OAA, softball.
+Netball, football, rugby, handball, table tennis, basketball, rounders, cricket, dance and athletics.

 Pupils will tackle complex and demanding physical activities.
 They will be involved in a range of activities that develop personal fitness and promote an active, healthy lifestyle in and beyond their life at Barking Abbey.